pieroxy/conkw/doc/CONFIGURE.md

 }
 ```

+* `instanceName` is the name of your conkw.
+This is especially useful if you plan on clustering as it will be the name under which the metrics of this conkw are reported (if the source reporting is enabled).
+Usually you want to reflect the host name or ip address of the machine conkw is running on here.
 * `grabbers`: This is the list of grabbers with their configurations.
 Refer to the next section to see how to define and configure a grabber.
 * `apiAuth`: This is the configuration for the api authentication.
 See the section below for details.
 * `httpPort`: This holds the port number on which the http server is listening.